vuejs/v2.vuejs.org/source/guide/composition.md

-title: Composing ViewModels
+title: Composing Components
 type: guide
 order: 10
 ---

 ## Registering a Component

-Vue.js allows you to treat registered ViewModel constructors as reusable components.
+Vue.js allows you to treat registered ViewModel constructors as reusable components that is conceptually similar to [Web Components](http://www.w3.org/TR/components-intro/), without requiring any polyfills.
 To register a component, use the global `Vue.component()` method:

 ``` js
 var MyComponent = Vue.extend({